 Watch the video to learn more about finding a practicum location.

 You can do a web search for English language classes offered in your community.
 You will find that many different organizations will offer English classes to non-native speakers.
-Some examples of class sites are language schools, ethnic community centers, community colleges, park districts, local libraries, and faith-based organizations such as churches, mosques or synagogues.
+Some examples of class sites are language schools, ethnic community centers, community colleges, park districts, local libraries, and faith-based organizations such as churches, mosques,synagogues or through online teaching.
 You may also find a non-native English speaker to whom you can offer one-on-one tutoring.

 3. Does ITA assign a practicum location for me?
 No, ITA does not assign a practicum location for its students.
 One benefit of taking the online course is its flexibility, as many students are working or taking other courses concurrently.
 Because of this, it would be difficult to arrange hours and locations around every individual schedule.
 Another reason why ITA does not assign a practicum location for students is because we have students from all over the world participate in our course.
 Therefore, you are free to find a location close to you and arrange hours at your convenience, whether they may occur during the day or in the evenings, or over the weekend.